CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 vlan10 10.1.10.101   239.1.1.1 Prune   00:07:40  --:--:--   00:00:36  00:02:50  1
 ```

-To show upstream information for S,G’s and the desire to join the multicast tree, run the NCLU `net show pim upstream-join-desired` command or the vtysh `show ip pim upstream-join-desired` command:
+To show upstream information for S,Gs and the desire to join the multicast tree, run the NCLU `net show pim upstream-join-desired` command or the vtysh `show ip pim upstream-join-desired` command:

 ```
 cumulus@fhr:~$ net show pim upstream-join-desired